bwireman/genus/README.md

 ### Macro Options

 - name: Name of the generated TypeScript interface
-- imports: list of other imports to add to the generated file
+- imports: keyword of other imports and import overrides to add to the generated file
 - fields: Fields and types for the Elixir struct and TypeScript interface

 ### Elixir output